What is the Toolkit?

 - Access the IF/THEN® Collection, a digital library of free photos and videos featuring inspiring women in STEM that ASTC members can use to increase their representation of women; and

 - Apply for IF/THEN® Grant funding by proposing a project that addresses gender equity in your museums.
-(Note: only ASTC-member museums in the United States are eligible for grant funding)
+Only ASTC-member museums in the United States are eligible for grant funding.